Mark Schulte

 Mark Schulte (born October 4, 1977, in Brecksville, Ohio) is an American retired soccer player who last played for Carolina RailHawks in the USSF Division 2 Professional League.
 He is currently the Formulations Lead Scientist at LoamBio.
 His research interests are gas to liquid fuels.
 In addition to his research activities, Mark serves as a teaching assistant for a graduate transport phenomena course.

-In Mark's free time Mark likes to read children's books, drive fancy yellow cars, and coach youth soccer.

 He was a two-time USL Second Division player of the year and has played professionally in Iceland and Uruguay as well as with the Columbus Crew of Major League Soccer.
 On January 27, 2010, he was ranked 10th in the USL Second Division Top 15 of the Decade, which announced a list of the best and most influential players of the previous decade.

 Career

 College and amateur

 Schulte attended the University of Dayton, playing on the men's soccer team from 1996 to 1999.
 In 1998 and 1999, he played as an amateur with the Twin Cities Tornado of the Premier Development League during the college off seasons.
 He was named the 1999 PDL Defender of the Year.